jasujm/bridge/README.md

 state).
 Currently the backend opens fixed ports so multiple backends cannot be run at the same time.

-There are three parts in the screen:
+Players and their cards are shown in the middle of the screen.
+The player whose position is bolded has turn to call (during auction) or play a card to the trick (during playing).

 ### Score

-Scoresheet is displayed on the right.
+Score sheet is displayed on the right.
 More rows are added to the sheet after every deal.

 ### Call

 Bidding for the current deal is displayed on the right.
-Calls are made using the buttons and the bidding is shown in the table underneath.
+Calls are made pushing the buttons and the call sequence is shown in the table underneath.
+Enabled buttons correspond to the allowed cals.

 ### Play

-Cards for all the players are displayed in the middle.
-Enabled buttons correspond to cards currently held by the player.
-After the auction cards are played by pushing the buttons.
+Cards for all the players are displayed in the middle as buttons.
+During the playing phase cards are played by pushing the buttons.
+Enabled buttons correspond to the cards that can be played to the current trick.

 ## TODO